gmrsagar/catalyst/README.md

 Composer update must be executed to install the dependencies.

+Database 'catalyst' must exist or update the database name within the Database.php file.

 The directives __-u, -p and -h__ must first be fired to set the MySQL credentials.

-The database used is called 'catalyst'.

 The users table must be created with the __--create_table__ directive.